trellisfw/sendgrid-ingest/README.md

-This microservice ingest Sendgrid `parse` emails and adds the PDF attachments to trellis' `documents` queue.
+This microservice ingests Sendgrid `parse` emails and adds the PDF attachments to trellis' `documents` queue.